 Finding the right home might take some time.
 You should always look for something that meets all of your needs.
 Don’t settle for the first house you see, shop around a bit and consider your options.
-In this post, we will help you think of things to consider when shopping for your house in North Carolina & New Jersey!
+In this post, we will help you think of things to consider when shopping for your house in The USA!

 First thing is first.
 Get your priorities straight.
 Make a list of what is absolutely necessary vs. the features that are simply wanted.
 For example, you might need a two car garage, but a spare room is optional.
 In reality, you could find another way to create the game room you have always wanted.
 Moving will affect your whole family, each person with their own wants and needs.
 Discuss it together before you begin looking at houses.